submariner-io/enhancements/lighthouse/aggregate-service-import.md

 Given the way that Submariner operates, there is no need to assign a Service VIP to a `ServiceImport` in the importing clusters.
 This means that `ServiceImports` can always have an empty IP address attribute, like they do for headless services today.

+In future it would be possible to allocate a Service VIP to each `ServiceImport` and implement load balancing across the exporting clusters.
+This would allow more sophisticated load balancing than is possible with the DNS resolver.

 ### Adding a ServiceExport